MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-liberty-to-aks-with-ha-dr.md

    This secret is a TLS secret that includes certificate and key data for TLS traffic.
 Copy the name of the secret - for example, *secret3984d1*, you use it in the app deployment later.

-1. Switch back to **Outputs** page, copy the value of the property **cmdToLoginInRegistry**.
+1. Switch back to **Outputs** page.
+Copy the value of the property **cmdToLoginInRegistry**.
 Paste the copied command in the terminal and press <kbd>Enter</kbd> to execute.
 You should see *Login Succeeded* in the output.
 Keep the terminal open and use it for further configuration of the WebSphere Liberty/Open Liberty cluster later.

 Use the following steps to write down the name and DNS name of the public IP address of the Azure Application Gateway.
 You use them for app deployment and the Azure Traffic Manager setup later.

 1. In the search box at the top of the Azure portal, enter **Resource groups** and select **Resource groups** in the search results.
 1. Select the name of resource group for your primary region - for example, *liberty-aks-eastus-mjg032524*.
-1. Find the **Public IP address** resource prefixed with `gwip`, copy and write down its name.
+1. Find the **Public IP address** resource prefixed with `gwip`, copy, and write down its name.
-1. Select the **Public IP address** resource, copy and write down the **DNS name** - for example, *olgw3984d1.eastus.cloudapp.azure.com*.
+1. Select the **Public IP address** resource, copy, and write down the **DNS name** - for example, *olgw3984d1.eastus.cloudapp.azure.com*.

 ### Enable geo-replications for the ACR instance